|Emy Louie, Consulting Services|

 (Above) The spotless bathroom at the Backpackers Hostel in Kingston, Jamaica

 The house turned into a hostel is located in Constant Spring, way up the hill from downtown Kingston.
-The house seemed to have four bedrooms and each room had two bunk beds; therefore, each room housed four people.
-The front door had to be locked at all times.
+The house seemed to have four bedrooms, and each room had two bunk beds; therefore, each room housed four people.
+The front door had to be kept locked at all times.